 Research Article

-Effect of heating temperature and atmosphere on the element distribution and microstructure in a high-Mn high-Al austenitic low-density steel
+Effects of heating temperature and atmosphere on element distribution and microstructure in high-Mn/Al austenitic low-density steel

 + Author Affiliations